ditkrg/dit-digital-service-manual/docs/Software Development/04-Software Application Specifications/01-Authentication.md

 When using this flow, we prohibit access tokens to be stored on the client-side due to security concerns.
 All access tokens, refresh tokens, and ID tokens must be concealed and be kept from the browser or any other client that is prone to exposure.

-For that, we follow the Backend for Frontends Pattern to safely store access tokens.
-Take a look at our [Backend for Frontends](https://github.com/ditkrg/Backend-for-Frontends-Template) implementation, which we mainly use for this flow.
+For that, we follow the Backend for Frontends (BFF) Pattern to safely store access tokens.
+Take a look at our [Backend for Frontends](https://github.com/ditkrg/Backend-for-Frontends-Template) for an implementation reference.

+We highly recommend [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) as the go-to solution for the Backend for Frontends implementation.
+It's ready for use.

 If you are about to use this flow, speak to the Head of Digital Development and DevOps to set the Backend for Frontends according to your needs.
 Otherwise, it is considered to be an application bug.